Best Noom Alternatives for Smarter, Kinder Weight Loss in 2026

 If you’ve outgrown calorie counting spreadsheets or endless color-coded charts, Hoot is the evolution you’ve been waiting for.
 It combines Noom’s behavioral psychology roots with a modern, AI-powered design that’s effortless, kind, and grounded in science.

 Hoot turns nutrition tracking into a conversation.
-You can type, talk, or snap a photo of your meal, and Hoot instantly analyzes calories, macros, and overall nutrition quality.
-Each entry earns a Nutrition Score (1–100) and offers personalized insights and improvement tips.
+You can type, talk, or snap a photo of your meal, and Hoot instantly analyzes calories and macros using the Mifflin-St Jeor formula.
+This "directional accuracy" is a cornerstone of calorie counting for beginners, focusing on awareness rather than obsession.

 Why users love it: